 Coupler.io is a data automation and analytics platform.
 It provides the ETL tool, namely the Coupler.io web app, and the data analytics service to handle advanced data management cases such as visualization, custom reporting, and analytics, creating automated dataflows, etc.

-Coupler.io can automate Jira data exports and makes it easy for you to pull your data out of Jira into Excel, Google Sheets, or BigQuery.
+Coupler.io can automate Jira data exports and makes it easy for you to pull your data out of Jira into Excel, Google Sheets, BigQuery, or Looker Studio.
 It eliminates the need to do any manual work yourself—it’s all done automatically!

 - Go to Coupler.io and sign up to create your account.
 You can start with a free trial which lasts for 14 days, and then choose a subscription plan that meets your requirements.

 - Click Add New Importer, then select your Source and Destination from the respective dropdowns.
 Here, the source is Jira and the destination can be Google Sheets, BigQuery, or Microsoft Excel.
+Oh, and do not forget about the option to connect Jira to Looker Studio for data visualization.
 Let’s start with exporting data from Jira to Google Sheets.

 - Now, if you’re doing this for the first time, you’ll have to connect your Jira account by clicking on Connect.

 - Another page will open where you need to grant access to Coupler.io to access your Jira account by clicking on Accept.

 - Once the account is connected, select a Site, a Jira Cloud instance, from which you want the data to be extracted.
 Optionally, you can enter a JQL query of the filter you wish to export.
 For this example, we are filtering issues created in the last 15 days using this JQL Query